Venafi/ansible-role-venafi/examples/f5_example/README.md

 Use Ansible to automate the process of requesting and retrieving a certificate, installing it and configuring F5 BIG-IP to use it to provide SSL termination and load balancing capabilities to a cluster composed of 3 HTTP servers.

-1. Retrieve a certificate using the Venafi ansible role.
+1. Retrieve a certificate using the Venafi Ansible Role.
 2. Copy the certificate files retrieved to the F5 BIG-IP.
 3. Create Client SSL Profile on F5 BIG-IP.
 4. Create Pool on F5 BIG-IP.